-Based on its current assets, and absent an exemption under the U.S. Investment Company Act, Alaris may be deemed to be an "investment company" as defined in the U.S. Investment Company Act and subject to the rules and regulations of that Act, including a requirement to register as an investment company with the SEC.
+Based on its current assets, and absent an exemption under the U.S. Investment Company Act, Alaris may be deemed to be an "investment company" as defined in the U.S. Investment Company Act.
 The U.S. Investment Company Act, among other things, prohibits foreign investment companies from publicly offering their securities in the United States.
 However, Alaris relies on the exemption provided in Section 3(c)(7) of the U.S. Investment Company Act, which provides that a company is excluded from the definition of an "investment company", and is therefore excluded from regulation under the U.S. Investment Company Act, if its securities have only been issued to persons located in the United States or to, or for the account or benefit of, U.S. Persons that are Qualified Purchasers and it does not make a public offering of its securities in the United States.
-Consequently, Common Shares will be issued by Alaris only: (i) outside the United States to non-U.S. Persons in offshore transactions in reliance on Regulation S, and (ii) in the United States or to, or for the account or benefit of, U.S. Purchasers that are Qualified U.S. Purchasers.
-Generally, Qualified U.S. Purchasers that hold Common Shares may not resell their Common Shares in the United States or to, or for the account or benefit of, U.S. Persons.
+Consequently, Common Shares will be issued by Alaris only: (i) outside the United States to non-U.S. Persons in offshore transactions in reliance on Regulation S, and (ii) in the United States or to, or for the account or benefit of, U.S. Persons that are Qualified U.S. Purchasers.
+Generally, Qualified

+U.S. Purchasers that hold Common Shares may not resell their Common Shares in the United States or to, or for the account or benefit of, U.S. Persons.
 For a more complete description of the restrictions affecting the Common Shares, see "Ownership and Transfer Restrictions."